 She is a MacDowell Colony, Vermont Studio Center, Virginia Center for the Creative Arts, and Ragdale Fellow; a Pushcart Prize nominee, and recent winner of the Mary McCarthy Prize for Short Fiction and of the River Teeth Literary Nonfiction Prize.

-Her two new books (February 2020) are WHERE YOU'RE ALL GOING: FOUR NOVELLAS (Mary McCarthy Prize), published by Sarabande Books, and TRY TO GET LOST: ESSAYS ON TRAVEL AND PLACE (River Teeth Literary Nonfiction Prize), published by the University of New Mexico Press.
+Joan's two recent books (February 2020) are WHERE YOU'RE ALL GOING: FOUR NOVELLAS (Mary McCarthy Prize), published by Sarabande Books, and TRY TO GET LOST: ESSAYS ON TRAVEL AND PLACE (River Teeth Literary Nonfiction Prize), published by the University of New Mexico Press.

 Joan's 2017 Novel, ALL THE NEWS I NEED, won the Juniper Prize for Fiction (University of Massachusetts Press).